top of page

 The Hidden Costs of “Doing Everything Yourself” as a Business Owner

-By: Michael M. Ralph | Business Consulting At first, doing everything yourself feels smart.
+By: Michael M. Ralph | Small Business Services At first, doing everything yourself feels smart.
 You save money.
 You stay in control.
 You move fast without depending on anyone else.
 But over time, what starts as efficiency quietly becomes one of the biggest bottlenecks in your business.
 The real cost of doing everything yourself isn’t just time—it’s growth.
-1. Opportunity Cost: What You’re NOT Doing Every hour spent on admin, tech issues, or posting content is an hour not spent
+1. Opportunity Cost: What You’re NOT Doing Every hour spent on admin, tech issues, or posting content is an hour not sp

 mike979706